 Sarah W. Tracy began teaching at the Honors College in 1999.
-She is an historian of medicine whose research extends into the related disciplines of food studies, medical sociology, and biography.
-Her research focuses on the diet-health nexus, particularly as it pertains to chronic disease in the United States between the nineteenth and twenty-first centuries.
+She is an historian of medicine whose research extends into the related disciplines of food studies, medical sociology, health policy, and biography.
+Her research focuses on the relationship between diet (food and drink) and health and chronic disease in the United States between the nineteenth and twenty-first centuries.

 Tracy is currently writing a biography of nutritional physiologist and cardiovascular epidemiologist Ancel Keys (1904-2004).
-Although Keys is best known as a stalwart champion for the diet-heart hypothesis in the generation of cardiovascular disease, he also organized the International High Altitude Expedition of 1935; developed the U.S. Army's K-Ration; and conducted the famous Minnesota Starvation Experiment.
+Keys is best known as an early champion of the Mediterranean Diet.
+He also believed that diets rich in saturated fat caused heart disease, an idea known as the “diet-heart hypothesis.”
+Keys contributed to many areas of science, however.
+He organized the International High Altitude Expedition of 1935; developed the U.S. Army's K-Ration; and conducted the famous Minnesota Starvation Experiment to help guide post-WWII re-feeding efforts in Europe.
 A subject in I.Q. psychologist Lewis Terman’s longitudinal study of 1500 “gifted” children, Keys felt the weight of high expectations throughout his life.
 As the nephew of silent screen star Lon Chaney, Keys also filmed all of his scientific work and was a first-rate publicist, frequently writing for popular audiences.
 In 1959, he and his wife Margaret Haney Keys published a best-selling cookbook, Eat Well and Stay Well.
 This volume was revised and re-published as Eat Well and Stay Well the Mediterranean Way in 1975 and was among the first books to popularize the health benefits of the Mediterranean Diet.
-Tracy’s biography Health Revolutionary: The Life and Science of Ancel Keys is on schedule for completion in early 2014.
+Tracy’s biography Health Revolutionary: The Life and Science of Ancel Keys is on schedule for completion in 2018.

 Tracy’s first book was a biography of a disease, alcoholism.
 Alcoholism in America from Reconstruction to Prohibition was published in 2005 (paperback in 2007) by Johns Hopkins University Press.
-This project, like her study of Ancel Keys, grew out of Tracy's long-standing interest in the intersecting histories of diet and chronic disease.
 In 2004, Tracy co-edited with Caroline Jean Acker a collection of essays entitled Altering American Consciousness: The History of Alcohol and Drug Use in the United States, 1800-2000 (University of Massachusetts Press).
-Most recently, she has co-edited with Australian historian Alison Bashford a special issue of the Bulletin of the History of Medicine (Winter 2012) devoted to the evolving relationship between climate and human health.
+She has also co-edited with Australian historian Alison Bashford a special issue of the Bulletin of the History of Medicine (Winter 2012) devoted to the evolving relationship between climate and human health.
 Her essay on Ancel Keys and the International High Altitude Expedition of 1935 features in this issue.